Wednesday, January 8, 2025

 Monday, February 2, 2015

-Press Release of of International Capstone Design on Renewable Energy Technology, Mokpo National University, Mokpo South Korea.
+From First Steps to First Award: My Journey at an International Conference on Renewable Energy Technology, Mokpo National University, Mokpo South Korea.

 Through the rigorous research, we the research and team of Institute of Engineering, Pulhcowk Campus has been successful in creating a new and innovative technology addressing the current energy crisis in Nepal.
 Our Team including 9 students and 3 professors has developed a new micro hydro power plant that is efficiently applicable in low head region like the Terai Region.
 The success can be a revolution in electrifying various rural communities of the country.